gnarlyquack/dr-strangetest-documentation/content/writing-tests.md

 }
 ```

-Testing for errors is exactly the same, as (non-fatal) PHP errors are
+You can use the exact same technique to test for errors, as (non-fatal) PHP
-automatically converted into an `ErrorException` and thrown.
-In fact, the above
+errors are automatically converted into an `ErrorException` and thrown.
+In
-test will fail in PHP 7.4 and earlier, because division by zero triggers a
+fact, the above test will fail in PHP 7.4 and earlier because division by zero
-warning error instead of throwing an exception.
-To make the test pass across
+triggers a warning error instead of throwing an exception.
+To make the test
-multiple versions of PHP, you might update the test as follows:
+pass across multiple versions of PHP, you might update the test as follows:

 ```php
 function test_division_by_zero()